There are pharmacies based at City Hospital, Sandwell Hospital and the Birmingham & Midland Eye Centre. The pharmacies dispense medicines for:

 - out-patients who attend our outpatient clinics.

-The hospital pharmacies are only able to dispense Sandwell & West Birmingham Hospital prescriptions (these hospital prescriptions cannot be dispensed in Community Pharmacies).
+The hospital pharmacies are only able to dispense Sandwell and West Birmingham NHS Trust prescriptions (these hospital prescriptions cannot be dispensed in Community Pharmacies).
 Similarly prescriptions that are dispensed in Community Pharmacies cannot be dispensed in hospital pharmacies.

 [FP10 prescriptions are dispensed by Community Pharmacies.
 FP10 prescriptions are the prescriptions usually issued by your GP.
 Some patients may be given a FP10 prescription when they attend an out- patient clinic at the hospital and these should be taken to a Community Pharmacy].